Skyline of Paris with Eiffel Tower in Paris, France.Skyline of Paris with Eiffel Tower in Paris, France.

 At Level 6, you will study French in the business world, translation and mediation, and can delve deeper into the study of languages in their diverse cultural contexts.

-You will also undertake a major project in either History or French, supported by a supervisor, on a research topic of your own choice.
+You will also undertake a major project in either history or French on a research topic of your choice with support from a supervisor.

 The course contains several optional modules which may run depending on the availability of staff expertise and the viability of cohorts.
 Where available, these options provide you with the opportunity to undertake study in particular areas of interest.